Fierelier/dcrypt_tool/README.md

 dcrypt_tool close <name>
 ```

 Closes the disk/partition at `/dev/mapper/<name>`.
-You may need to unmount
-or detach your child device beforehand.
+You may need to unmount or detach child devices beforehand.

 ### resize